akb825/DeepSea/README.md

 # Building

 [CMake](https://cmake.org/) is used as the build system.
 The way to invoke CMake differs for different platforms.

+## Dependencies

+In order to perform a full build of DeepSea, the dependencies should be installed first.

+* Modular Shader Language: the tool is required to build shaders.
+Download the repository and follow the instructions to build and install the tool.
+Make sure the tool is on `PATH`.
+* [Cuttlefish](https://github.com/akb825/Cuttlefish): this is recommended to create textures.
+Download the repository and follow the instructions to build and install the tool.
+Make sure the tool is on `PATH`.
+* [gtest](https://github.com/google/googletest): after installing the library, you may need to set the `GTEST_ROOT` CMake variable to the installation location.
+* [SDL](https://www.libsdl.org/): after installing the library, you may need to set the `SDL_PATH` CMake variable to the installation location.
+* [FreeType](https://www.freetype.org/): after installing the library, you may need to set the `FREETYPE_DIR` environment variable to the installation location.
+* [HarfBuzz](https://www.freedesktop.org/wiki/Software/HarfBuzz/): when building HarfBuzz from source, the [ragel](http://www.colm.net/open-source/ragel/) tool is required.
+When building under Windows, this must be done using [MinGW](https://sourceforge.net/projects/mingw/). (be sure to install the developer-tools, base, and gcc-g++ packages, then run `C:\MinGW\msys\1.0\msys.bat` for the console; also add `C:\MinGW\bin` to `PATH` to make sure the program can be run) Make sure that the `RAGEL` CMake variable is set to the path to ragel and the `HB_HAVE_FREETYPE` CMake variable is set to `ON`.
+After installing the library, you may need to set the `HARFBUZZ_PATH` CMake variable to the installation location.

 ## Linux/Mac OS X